spack/spack/lib/spack/docs/containers.rst

          app: "gromacs"
          mpi: "mpich"

-The table below describes the configuration options that are currently supported:
+The tables below describe the configuration options that are currently supported:

-.. list-table:: Configuration options for the ``container`` section of ``spack.yaml``
+.. list-table:: General configuration options for the ``container`` section of ``spack.yaml``
    :header-rows: 1

    * - Option Name